ab77/cloud-harness/README.md

     --location 'West Europe'
     --verbose

-Create a new Linux virtual machine deployment with reserved IP and SSH authentication:
+Create a new Linux virtual machine deployment and role with reserved IP and SSH authentication and wait for provisioning completion:

     ./cloud-harness.py azure --action create_virtual_machine_deployment \
     --service my-hosted-service \